venomspawn/meyvn/README.md

 *   [Puma](https://github.com/puma/puma) as HTTP-servers;
 *   [Rails](https://github.com/rails/rails) as a web-application framework;
 *   [RSpec](https://github.com/rspec/rspec) for tests definitions and
-    launching;
+    launching.

-*   and also some other awesome libraries, which names can be found in `Gemfile` of the project.
+Names of all used libaries can be found in `Gemfile` of the project.

 ## Usage